Design Library Spaces & Technology

 The Design Library has a rich variety of seating spaces including three reading rooms, group study spaces (not available for the fall 2020 term), a current periodicals room, as well as individual carrel seating throughout the building.
 On the third floor is the Student Collaboration Room (LA302) which is available on a first-come first-serve basis or can be reserved in advance.
 This room for group study can seat up to eight people and features a flat screen monitor for laptop projections.
 Whiteboards are located throughout the library.

 The Design Library provides 25 public workstations with differing software capabilities.
 Priority use of library computers is for work associated to UO research and coursework.

 - Internet Kiosks.
 Four workstations (called Internet Kiosks) provide web access to the full extent of the UO Libraries' online system including databases.
 No login is required for Internet Kiosk computers.

 - Academic Stations.
 UO log-in required.
 Twenty-one workstations (called Academic Stations) provide a wide range of productivity software including Microsoft Office and Adobe Creative Suite.
 These machines, available in Windows and Mac platforms, also provide email and other internet access, as well as use of CDs, DVDs, and software.

 - Software: Consult this page to see the software available on Academic Stations.

 The Design Library has printer/copiers and scanners to facilitate research and instruction.
 Printing from the computer workstations is directed to the Design Library Output Room, the attractive room with blue walls ;located adjacent to the library's service desk.
-A Campus Cash account is required to use the printer/copiers.
+A Duck Bucks account is required to use the printer/copiers.
 Users of library copiers, scanners, and computers are responsible for ensuring that their use ;conforms to United States Copyright Law (Title 17 US Code).